7836 S 1300 E Sandy, UT 84094 | 385-308-1047

 What is the best treatment for SI joint pain?

 The best treatment for SI pain often is a combined approach of chiropractic care, soft tissue therapy, and home exercises.
 Chiropractic care helps align the joint, taking pressure off of the nerves and reducing tension in the spinal cord.
-Often there is inflammation or arthritis in the area of pain and Softwave soft tissue regeneration helps heal and restore the muscles and ligaments in that area.
+Often there is inflammation or arthritis in the area of pain and Shockwave soft tissue regeneration helps heal and restore the muscles and ligaments in that area.
 Exercises are essential to keep strength and mobility and ensure the ongoing proper function of the SI joint.

 Facet Joint Dysfunction